-Project BRI(DDD)GE (Building Relationships In Durham through Duke Divinity Graduate Education) is a week-long, pre-orientation program for entering students that seeks to nurture Christian outreach within the Durham community and bridge areas of separation.
+Project BRI(DDD)GE (Building Relationships In Durham through Duke Divinity Graduate Education) is a program for entering students that seeks to nurture Christian outreach within the Durham community and bridge areas of separation.

 About Project BRI(DDD)GE

-Fellowship is a fundamental part of the week together.
-The entering students and returning student leaders picnic, tour the city, visit historical sites, take in a Durham Bulls baseball game, and worship at Goodson Chapel.
+Fellowship is a fundamental part of the time together.
+Entering and returning student leaders worship, reflect theologically, eat together, tour the city, visit historic sites, and take in a Durham Bulls baseball game (when possible).

-Team members covenant to meet together throughout the academic year for prayer, fellowship, theological reflection, and service.
+All students in all academic and certificate programs are invited to apply to participate.
+Team members from diverse backgrounds, with diverse ministerial callings, covenant to meet together throughout the academic year for prayer, fellowship, theological reflection, and service.

 Project BRI(DDD)GE is an intensive pre-orientation program for entering students that seeks to nurture Christian outreach and theological reflection within the Durham community as we seek creatively Divine ways to bridge areas of separation.